-Throughout the Explorers’ Edge region of Ontario, you’ll find a great range of mountain bike trails to suit all levels of off-road cyclists, from technical riders to long distance haulers to recreational weekend warriors.
+Throughout the great Canadian wilderness just north of Toronto you’ll find a great range of mountain bike trails to suit all levels of off-road cyclists, from technical riders to long distance haulers to recreational weekend warriors.
 And with the spring melt under way, the start of another great season of riding is just around the corner.

 Where to Ride

 For experienced peddlers looking to challenge themselves, there are several exceptional options to consider.
 Some of the region’s most technically demanding trails can be found in Bracebridge’s Porcupine Ridge Mountain Bike Park.
 Located across the parking lot from family amusement park Santa’s Village (and lovingly nicknamed “Satan’s Village” by riders who appreciate the technical superiority here), the trails are filled with man-made obstacles, bridges, “skinnies” and more.
 Legs of steel will also be rewarded with a scenic vista overlooking Lake Muskoka.